linusrogge/linusrogge-v15/content/timeline/2023/01/slow-thinker.md

 In any way, reading this article gave me a sense of comfort, and made me feel understood.
 It's always great to know you're not alone.

-> How slowly or quickly you think is not an accurate measurement of your intelligence.
-Slow thinking is more deliberate and less emotional.
+> “How slowly or quickly you think is not an accurate measurement of your intelligence.
+Slow thinking is more deliberate and less emotional.”
+*Derek Sivers / Carl Barenbrug*